Looking-Glass/holoplaycore.js/BUILD.md

-# Building the HoloPlayCore library
+# Building the HoloPlay Core library

 The build script will output to the "dist" folder.
 ```